sporkful/musubi-iOS/docs/design.md

 Git is a popular distributed version control system commonly used in software engineering.

 "Repositories" are the unit of version control under Git.
 Git tracks changes made within a repository and does not track changes made across different repositories.

-By default, Git repositories can't be nested.
+Multiple *physical* "clones" can be made of the same *logical* repository.
+Changes can be made/logged on each clone without needing to *coordinate with* / *block on* / *wait for* other clones.
+Divergent threads of change can be "merged" at a later time to reflect a true/consistent state of the logical repository.
+This enables collaborators on different physical devices to work asynchronously.

-At a high level, a Git repository's internal model is a directed acyclic graph of "commits" (i.e. version snapshots) linked by hashing, such that each commit "points to" one or more parent commits from which it was derived.
-This results in a well-defined causally-ordered history.
+Changes in Git are represented as "commits", which are point-in-time snapshots of a repository's content.
+Creating a commit is a *non-blocking* manual operation available to each clone of the repository.
+A Git repository's *global logical history* is represented as a *directed acyclic graph* of commits linked by hashing, such that each commit points to one or more parent commits from which it was derived.
+The DAG can *fork*[^1] when different clones concurrently make their own commits derived from the same parent commit.
+The DAG can also *join* when concurrent (threads of) commits are "merged" into a single consistent state - this is represented by a new commit with multiple parents.

-Each collaborating device locally stores its own copy of the entire history DAG.
-History is represented as a DAG, not linearly i.e. a linked-list, since histories are allowed to "diverge".
-This is part of the tradeoff for defining "commit" as an "optimistic" operation (in the sense of optimistic concurrency control) that can complete locally without needing to block / coordinate with other collaborating devices.
+[^1]: The term *fork* (and *join*) is used here to describe a mental model for how a Git repository's global history flows as a DAG / to explain why history is not just represented as a linked-list (or tree).
+This usage of the term *fork* is related to but **should not be conflated with ["forking" in GitHub](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks)**.
+This is also related to but not exactly the same as "branching" in Git - "branching" is a physical/local construct while *forking* (as used here) is a logical/global concept.

+Each clone of a repository holds its own physical copy of the repository's global logical history DAG.
+These physical copies may be incomplete due to the distributed/non-blocking nature of Git - each clone will need to manually/periodically "fetch" new commits it's interested in from other clones (aka "remotes").

+To physically organize logical threads of commits that are concurrent, Git provides the "branch" construct - a branch is essentially just a named reference to the commit representing the "head" of a logical thread.
+In particular, each clone maintains "remote branches" that track the progress of other clones.
+A great explanation of remote branches can be found [here](https://git-scm.com/book/en/v2/Git-Branching-Remote-Branches). **Note that for simplicity of use, Musubi does not allow multiple *logical* branches.
+In other words, every Musubi repository clone only has a "main" branch and associated "\[remote\]/main" branch(es), no things like "feature" branches.
+The concept of branching is ultimately abstracted away from the user, again for simplicity.**

-Diverged history can be reconciled with a "merge" operation, which creates a new commit with more than one parent.
-A merge is said to have "conflicts" if the divergent (i.e. logically "concurrent" wrt causal order) branches-to-be-merged made different changes (wrt their lowest common ancestor in the DAG) in such a way that the VCS can't automatically determine the desired merged result.
+As mentioned earlier, concurrent commits (often the heads of concurrent logical threads) can be "merged" into a single consistent state - this is represented by a new commit with multiple parents.
+A merge is said to have "conflicts" if the commits-to-be-merged made different changes (wrt their lowest common ancestor in the global logical history DAG) in such a way that the VCS can't automatically determine the desired merged result.
 E.g. concurrent+differing changes to the same line in the same file would be marked as a conflict in Git.
 Under this definition, conflicts can only be resolved manually by users (who have a level of semantic understanding of the content that the VCS doesn't), and a merge can't complete until all conflicts are resolved.

 #### GitHub

-GitHub is a third-party service that hosts a highly-available central copy of any Git repository that users "push" to GitHub.
+GitHub is a third-party service that hosts a highly-available clone of any Git repository that users "push" to GitHub.
 Instead of needing to sync/backup in a peer-to-peer manner, users can just sync/backup against GitHub.

+Crucially, GitHub facilitates the ["Integration-Manager Workflow"](https://git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows#wfdiag_b), which Musubi adopts.

 #### Adapting the Git+GitHub model for Musubi

+TODO:
+- staging area = Musubi
+- "local" repo = Musubi cloud services
+    - every commit must go to cloud before "succeeding"
+    - this simplifies things so users don't have to think about committing, pushing, and pull-requesting/merging.
+    - also enables ergonomic improvements to process?
+    - HOWEVER makes Musubi explicitly NOT local-first :(
+        - but Musubi can't be local-first anyways because it's pretty useless without connection to Spotify API.
+    - TODO: how to handle conflicts between multiple Musubi devices for same user??
+- GitHub main repo = Musubi cloud services + original playlist on Spotify with single owner (creator).
+- GitHub fork = Musubi cloud services + independent Spotify playlist copy
+    - but editing directly on Spotify is NOT like editing directly on GitHub since cloud services won't know what changes you made to Spotify until you initiate a push/merge.

-To allow users to collaborate on and subscribe to specific playlists, Musubi version-controls each playlist separately.
-In Git terms, Musubi treats each playlist as a separate repository.
+To allow users to collaborate on and subscribe to specific playlists, Musubi version-controls each playlist separately, i.e. each playlist is a separate "repository".
 When multiple users collaborate on the same playlist, that playlist is considered as a single logical repository, with each collaborator having their own clone of the repository.

 Musubi's UI and underlying merge algorithm are co-designed to make the merging process both safe and intuitive for users.
 When merging divergent branches, Musubi always lets users manually (de)select which changes to keep; by default, all changes are selected.
 Notably, while most version control systems can only identify changes as independent *insert*s and *delete*s, Musubi can further identify *reorder*s/*move*s for easier conflict resolution (note for context: Spotify lets users manually define a "custom order" of songs within a playlist).
 - TODO: describe this in separate impl doc.